ethereum/evmone/README.md

 > Fast Ethereum Virtual Machine implementation

-The C++ implementation of the Ethereum Virtual Machine (EVM) focused on speed.
+_evmone_ is a C++ implementation of the Ethereum Virtual Machine (EVM).
-Compatible with [EVMC].
+Created by members of the [Ewasm] team, the project aims for clean, standalone EVM implementation that can be imported as an execution module by Ethereum Client projects.
+The codebase of _evmone_ is optimized to provide fast and efficient execution of EVM smart contracts.

 #### Characteristic of evmone

+1. Exposes the [EVMC] API.
-1. The "indirect" subroutine threading is the dispatch method - a table with pointers to subroutines is prepared during the analysis of the bytecode.
+2. The "indirect" subroutine threading is the dispatch method - a table with pointers to subroutines is prepared during the analysis of the bytecode.
-2. The gas cost and stack requirements of block of instructions is precomputed and applied once per block during execution.
+3. The gas cost and stack requirements of block of instructions is precomputed and applied once per block during execution.
-3. The [intx] library is used to provide 256-bit integer precision.
+4. The [intx] library is used to provide 256-bit integer precision.
-4. The [ethash] library is used to provide Keccak hash function implementation needed for the special `SHA3` instruction.
+5. The [ethash] library is used to provide Keccak hash function implementation needed for the special `SHA3` instruction.
+6. Requires C++17 standard.

 ## Usage